RMS Admission: Complete Guide to Rashtriya Military School Admission

 The RMS admission process is a structured, merit-based system that opens the door to one of India’s finest educational experiences.
 Here is a quick summary of everything you need to know:

-• Admission is primarily at the Class 6 level through a competitive entrance exam.
+- Admission is primarily at the Class 6 level, with Class 9 seats subject to availability, through a competitive entrance exam.

-• The entrance exam tests Mathematics, Intelligence, English, and GK — totalling 375 marks.
+- The entrance exam tests Mathematics, Intelligence, English, and General Knowledge, totalling 375 marks.

-• Reservation for SC/ST/OBC/EWS and defence personnel wards applies.
+- Reservation for SC/ST/OBC/EWS and wards of defence personnel applies as per government norms.

-• The fee structure is highly subsidised compared to private boarding schools.
+- The fee structure is heavily subsidised compared to private boarding schools.

 If you are serious about getting your child into a Rashtriya Military School, the time to start is right now.
 Every month of early preparation counts.